wp-plugins/wordpress-dashboard-twitter/readme.txt

 Tested up to: 3.2
 Stable tag: trunk

-The most creative name **WordPress Dashboard Twitter** in fact represents a Dashboard Widget for WordPress, that turns your Dashboard into a Twitter Client.
+WordPress Dashboard Twitter represents a Dashboard Widget for WordPress, that turns your Dashboard into a Twitter Client.

 == Description ==